sidlatau/dart-lsp-refactorings.nvim/README.md

 ```

 Call this function when you want rename class or anything else.
-If file will be renamed to, this function will update imports.
+If file will be renamed too, this function will update imports.

 ---